nextflow-io/nf-co2footprint/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - Renaming to improve verbosity of code

 ## Important details
-- Renamed `SomeClass` to `ExampleClass` and adjusted methods withing to follow new naming
+- Renamed `SomeClass` to `ExampleClass` and adjusted methods within to follow new naming

 ## Checklist
 - [ ] New functionalities are covered by tests